Awake99/Awake99.github.io/scitech/_posts/2015-11-06-dimensions.md

 ---
 layout: article
 image: /img/7.jpg
-title: Crossing Dimensions: The Future of 3D Printing
+title: Crossing Dimensions - The Future of 3D Printing
 excerpt: "Ever heard the phrase “if you can dream it, you can do it?”
 3Doodler’s newest innovation gives that phrase a whole new meaning."
 ---